 At this level of German, the students are capable of reading German newspapers and magazine articles, authentic text materials, non-technical literature such as poetry, dramas, short stories and novellas written by German speakers for German speakers.
 Students practice oral discussions of current events and current topics of interest as well as using German in casual conversations.
 Students will continue to work with authentic videos to refine their understanding of spoken German, including dialects of the German language.
 There are grammar reviews and the introduction of more advanced grammar concepts to aid students in their written and spoken use of the language.
-An emphasis on geographical, historical, and literary understandings of the people who speak the language will also occur in this course.

-\Please note that all language classes require students to speak in the target language as often as possible and often in front of the class.

-AP German - Course #327

-Prerequisite: German IV and recommendation of German IV teacher Grades 11-12
+An emphasis on geographical, historical, and literary understandings of the people who speak the language will also occur in this course. \Please note that all language classes require students to speak in the target language as often as possible and often in front of the class.
+AP German - Course #327 1 credit Prerequisite: German IV and recommendation of German IV teacher 5 pds/wk

 In AP German students will continue the study of literature, history, and culture through the reading of various pieces of literature.
 Grammar concepts from the first four years will be reviewed, including more complex grammar structures, and used as a tool for good communication.
 Listening skills will be emphasized through the use of authentic videos and recorded materials.
 Reading and writing skills will continue to be included and built upon, including structured writing focused on current events and creative writing.
 Students will be expected to speak and write about themes that are important to young adults today and to show a real knowledge of German-speaking people and their lands and cultures.
-Extensive listening and speaking practice in preparation for the optional Advanced Placement test can be expected.
+Extensive \Please note that all language classes require students to speak in the target language as often as possible and often in front of the class. listening and speaking practice in preparation for the optional Advanced Placement test can be Spanish I - Course #305 No prerequisite Grades 9-12 expected.